Eric Allen Bell

 was involved in a dispute over the Islamic Center of Murfreesboro in Murfreesboro, Tennessee.
 He initially supported the mosque, but then became critical of Islam.
 He was a contributor to the Daily Kos, but after a series of posts critical of Islam, he was banned from the website.
 He then became a self-styled counter-jihad activist, and in 2012 he claimed to have received a wave of death threats as he was mistakenly thought to have made the trailer for Innocence of Muslims.
-Eric Allen Bell (Eric Edborg) died 06/08/2019, days after removing his never-finished film "American Infidel" from imdb.
+He stated that "Four Pakistani newspapers have accused me of being the filmmaker and called for my death," and that "I have been moved to a number of safe houses.
+I cannot go outside and I have been advised not to stand near windows."